djvanderlaan/simplermarkdown/README.md

     ```

 Or you can write your own filter function.
 This function will get the
-code in the code block as character vector as it's first argument, the
+code in the code block as character vector as it’s first argument, the
 language of the code block, and the id of the code block and any other
 arguments given.